 b) by order of the Court.

-Alternatively the caveator can issue a court summons for directions within the eight day period.
+If an appearance is entered and accepted by the court an executor, administrator or beneficiary can issue a court summons for directions.
+This may include a request for the court to decide whether or not the caveat is justified and whether the caveator should issue court proceedings for the dispute to be resolved.
 A court hearing will then be scheduled when a judge will decide how the dispute should be determined.

 Neither of these options should be exercised lightly.
 They both involve court action and this raises the possibility of a costs order being made against the parties.
 The risk of an adverse costs order is a very serious consideration, especially as legal costs in contentious probate disputes can quickly escalate.
 Both sides are therefore generally encouraged to attempt to settle their differences outside court.